FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Improved.md

 }
 ```

+Here, the `uri` parameter refers to the metadata URI assigned to the token.

-### Dynamic tokenURI
+### Dynamic Metadata URI

-In this model, the `tokenURI` is generated at runtime.
-It can reflect evolving properties—ideal for gamified or upgradable NFTs.
+In a dynamic approach, the metadata URI returned by `tokenURI()` is generated at runtime.
+It can reflect real-time data or evolving states—ideal for interactive or gamified NFTs.

 ```solidity
 import "@openzeppelin/contracts/utils/Strings.sol";